 - Dependence on tourism (25% of GDP), which has strongly suffered from the pandemic

 - Institutional gaps: inefficient administration, health and justice, overlapping administrative levels, corruption

-- Emigration taking away skilled labor, population decline
+- Emigration is taking away skilled labour, population is declining

 Recovery lies ahead, but 2021 will not offset the pandemic’s impact